Ticketmaster halts sales of tickets to Taylor Swift Eras Tour in France

 Ticketmaster said it will notify fans who were previously selected to vie for an opportunity to see Swift live of the new sale date and time.

-The fiasco harkens back to Ticketmaster's botched handling of ticket sales to Swift's U.S. tour, which it blamed on "unprecedented demand" to see the star perform.
+A group of Swift's American fans filed suit against Ticketmaster in December for its botched handling of ticket sales to the U.S. leg of the Eras Tour.
+The company blamed the issue on "unprecedented demand" to see the star perform.

-The fiasco spawned lawsuits and a Justice Department investigation into Live Nation, which owns Ticketmaster, into whether it maintains monopolistic control over the industry.
+The fiasco also triggered a Justice Department investigation into Live Nation, which owns Ticketmaster, into whether it illegally monopolizes the events industry.

 "Ticketmaster is a poorly run company and its bad practices come in part from its position as a monopolist in the space of concert ticket distribution," Syracuse University Law Professor Shubha Ghosh, who specializes in antitrust law, said in a statement to CBS MoneyWatch.

-He added that it routinely overbooks sales events and that "perhaps antitrust intervention" is warranted.
+He added that the company routinely overbooks sales events and that "perhaps antitrust intervention" is warranted.

 for more features.